Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 DENTATE PATIENTS

-STAGE 1 – The first stage of treatment for dentate patients with a healthy dentition involves combining moderate mandibular advancement with elevation of the soft palate midline; because both modalities have very little downside, and the short-term effectiveness of the two treatments combined is better than the short-term effectiveness of either one alone.
+STAGE 1 – includes moderate mandibular advancement and elevation of the soft palate midline; because both modalities have very little downside, and the short-term effectiveness of the two treatments combined is better than the short-term effectiveness of either one alone.
 Elevating the soft palate midline "tents" that flap-like structure and thereby draws its distal end (the gasket) antero-superiorly away from the obstruction in the nasopharynx to provide short-term clearance of the airway passage, while mandibular advancement changes the functional environment that led to the obstruction.
-Simply removing the gasket to restore airway flow without also making changes in the functional environment invites relapse due to reproduction of a gasket by other loose soft tissues, and simply changing the functional environment by slightly advancing the mandible may not produce enough change to remove the gasket.
+Simply elevating the soft palate to remove the gasket without also making changes in the functional environment invites relapse due to reproduction of a gasket by other loose soft tissues, and simply changing the functional environment by slightly advancing the mandible may not produce enough change to restore airway flow without removing the gasket.

-MANDIBULAR ADVANCEMENT - can be performed with a variety of currently available oral appliances, although all the commercially made appliances at this point in time (including those from your dentist) are too thick and too tight, both of which impair the effectiveness of treatmemt.
-Dorsal fin and Herbst appliances that are made of acrylic (rather than nylon) can also be used for the subsequent stages of multi-level treatment.
-Monobloc, EMA, and TAP appliances cannot be used for subsequent stages of multi-level treatment, because they limit mouth opening.
+MANDIBULAR ADVANCEMENT - can be performed with a variety of currently available oral appliances.
+Dorsal fin, EMA, and Herbst appliances that are made of acrylic (rather than nylon) can also be used for the subsequent stages of multi-level treatment.
+Monobloc and TAP appliances cannot be used for subsequent stages of multi-level treatment, because they limit mouth opening.

-Herbst appliances have the longest history of effective treatment for OSA and the best control of mandibular position; but the bolted connectors of previous Herbst appliances are unnecessarily bulky, creating discomfort, and unnecessarily restrictive, leading to frequent breakage.
+Herbst appliances have the longest history of effective treatment for OSA and the best control of mandibular position; but the bolted connectors of previous Herbst appliances are unnecessarily bulky, and they restrict lateral mandibular movements, which leads to frequent breakage.
 In addition, their downward vector of push on the mandible can open the lips and lead to habitual mouth breathing.
-To solve those problems, Dr. Summer has redesigned the Herbst hardware with lower profile components for increased comfort, freely moveable connectors that cannot bind or restrict lateral movements to prevent breakage, and a more upwardly directed vector of force on the mandible to prevent mouth breathing.
-The new high push Herbst appliance can be adjusted on each side in 1/3 mm increments over a range of 15 mm by sliding the rod out of the tube, rotating the tubing assembly on the externally threaded connector arm (which connects it to the upper base appliance), and re-inserting the rod into the tube to lock in the adjustment.
+To solve those problems, Dr. Summer's high push Herbst appliance has a lower profile, freely moveable connectors that cannot bind or restrict lateral movements, and a more upwardly directed vector of force on the mandible.
+The new high push Herbst appliance is almost unbreakable, allows unlimited lateral range of movement (it cannot bind), and can be adjusted on each side in 1/3 mm increments by sliding the rod out of the tube, rotating the tubing assembly on the externally threaded connector arm (which connects it to the upper base appliance), and re-inserting the rod into the tube to lock in the adjustment.

 _DSC4352.png _DSC4354.png